Jose Miranda Player Props: Twins vs. Royals

 Jose Miranda At The Plate

-- Miranda leads Minnesota in slugging percentage (.323) thanks to four extra-base hits.
+- Miranda leads Minnesota with a slugging percentage of .310, fueled by four extra-base hits.

-- In eight games this year (32.0%), Miranda has picked up an RBI, including two games with multiple runs batted in.
+- Miranda has driven in a run in eight games this year (30.8%), including two games with multiple runs batted in.

-- He has scored at least once seven times this season (28.0%), including one multi-run game.
+- He has scored at least one run seven times this season (26.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.